ACSEkevin/Industrial-Programme-with-AMRC-Sheffield/README.md

-# Industrial-Programme-with-AMRC-Sheffield
+# Industrial-Training-Programme-with-AMRC-Sheffield
-ITP Additive Manufacturing (Process Monitoring) MA3<p>
+### ITP Additive Manufacturing (Process Monitoring) MA3<p>
-Please note that the dataset has been removed from `data` directory in case of dataset leakage, remember to add the dataset in this directory and modify the data path in `data_processing.py` before running the code<p>
+Please note that the dataset has been removed from `data/` directory in case of dataset leakage, remember to add the dataset in this directory and modify the data path in `data_processing.py` before running the code<p>
 The models in the project are developed using Keras/TensorFlow (MLP) and Scikit-Learn (AdaBoost, XGBoost, LightGBM, same API), any questions please refer to
   1. <https://keras.io/guides/making_new_layers_and_models_via_subclassing/>
   2. <https://www.tensorflow.org/tutorials/keras/save_and_load?hl=zh-cn>